 Success Rates

 Be aware of the risks.
 However, if you have reached the point in your marriage where separation is something you are seriously considering, doing nothing will almost certainly lead to a breakdown of the marriage.
-When looked at this way, separation actually offers a significant improvement to your chance of saving the marriage.
+When looked at this way, separation offers a significant improvement to your chance of saving the marriage.

-If you do not want to separate: do you have a better option?
-I’m not saying you need to separate, I am just saying that if it is so bad that you are considering a therapeutic separation but you do not want to then make sure you come up with something better: a couple’s intensive, serious commitment to marriage therapy… something!
+If you do not want to separate, do you have a better option?
+I’m not saying you need to separate; I am just saying that if it is so bad that you are considering a therapeutic separation but you do not want to, then make sure you come up with something better: a couple’s intensive, serious commitment to marriage therapy… something!

 Specific Success Factors for Therapeutic Separation